demiurgen/morgan-waage-master-thesis/README.md

 **Using Generative AI Base Models and Techniques for Generating Graphical Assets in 2D Games**

-The repository contains prompts, ComfyUI workflow files, workflow mappings, LoRA training settings, and reference input descriptions used in the experimental work.
+The repository contains prompts, ComfyUI workflow files, workflow mappings, base model documentation, LoRA training settings, and reference input descriptions used in the experimental work.

 ## Repository structure

 - `prompts/` contains the prompt sets used for character, background, object, and animation generation.
 - `workflows/` contains the ComfyUI workflow JSON files used in the experiments.
 - `results_mapping/` maps the workflow IDs used in the thesis to the uploaded workflow files.
+- `models/` documents the base models used in the experiments.
 - `lora/` documents the LoRA training settings used for the static asset workflows.
 - `reference_inputs/` describes the reference images and videos used in guided workflows.